codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-clicked.md

 ## Putting It All Together
 One final point to consider is the fact that the callback method only takes a single parameter.
 What if the function you really want to call needs more parameters?
 Then you use the callback method to call the actual function you want and pass it all the parameters you'd like.

 Let's look at a bigger example to wrap up.
 Suppose you are writing a program to emulate an alarm system on your house.
 You need to know when your Mom comes home because she won't let you eat cookies before dinner.
 You've worked out a deal with your little sister.
 When she sees your Mom coming, she'll let you know.
-In return, you'll give her a cookie.
+In return, you'll give her some cookies.
 The number of cookies she gets depends on how close she let your mom get before warning you.
 The closer she lets your mom get, the less cookies she gets.

 Let's represent your little sister seeing your Mom coming home as a mouse click event.
 Every time the mouse is clicked, it means that your little sister saw your Mom.
-When she warns you, you have to quickly put away all of the cookies, and save some for your sister.
+When she warns you, you have to give some cookies to your sister.
 The number of cookies she gets depends on how close she lets your mom get before warning you.

+In this program, the mouse click event is your little sister warning you about your mom coming.
+The callback function is giving your sister cookies.
+However, since we can't pass parameters to the callback function, we need another function to use as the callback function and call ```giveCookies()``` from that function.
+Notice this also lets us decide after the event what the parameters should be based on the details of the event.

 Our program could look like

 ```
 function start(){